 After navigating to this screen, click the blue button that says “Add Products”.

-You can preview your new product on it’s product page by clicking the “View” button on the top of the page just under the product title.
+You can preview your new product on its product page by clicking the “View” button at the top of the page just under the product title.

 Setting Up Collections